midorisawa/obsidian-local-graph-tag-links/README.md

 2. Copy them into `<your vault>/.obsidian/plugins/local-graph-tag-links/`.
 3. Reload Obsidian and enable the plugin under **Settings → Community plugins**.

+### Using BRAT

+[BRAT](https://github.com/TfTHacker/obsidian42-brat) lets you install plugins that aren't yet in the community directory.

+1. Install **Obsidian42 - BRAT** from the Community Plugins directory.
+2. Open **Settings → BRAT** and click **Add Beta plugin**.
+3. Enter the repository URL: `https://github.com/Lumyo/obsidian-local-graph-tag-links`
+4. Click **Add Plugin**, then enable it under **Settings → Community plugins**.

+BRAT will also notify you of future updates automatically.

 ### From source

 Requires [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com).